maizzle/maizzle.com/content/docs/build-process.md

 5. PostHTML renders the template string

-    Your Environment name, the compiled Tailwind CSS, and all `config` options (including any you defined in Front Matter) are exposed to all your templating parts as PostHTML expressions that you can use, under the `page` object.
+    Your Environment name and all `config` options (including any that you defined in Front Matter) are exposed to all your Templates and Components as variables that you can use in PostHTML expressions, through the `page` object.

 6. [afterRender](/docs/events#afterrender) event is triggered